alphagov/inside-government-admin-guide/creating-documents/document-types.md

 There are currently three types.

-Use 'Press release' for statements aimed at the media or statements not made in parliament.
+* Use 'Press release' for statements aimed at the media or statements not made in parliament

-'News story' digital first stories written specifically for the site.
+* 'News story' digital first stories written specifically for the site

-'Government response' for a government response to media coverage.
+* 'Government response' for a government response to media coverage

 [Example](https://www.gov.uk/government/news/royal-navy-destroyer-to-join-ballistic-defence-trial)